-The codecs communicate with a host processor via the bidirectional synchronous serial port (SPORT), which is compatible with most modern DSPs.
+The codec communicates with a host processor via the bidirectional synchronous serial port (SPORT) which is compatible with most modern DSPs.
 The SPORT is used to transmit and receive digital data and control information.
-The dual codec is implemented using two separate codec blocks that are internally cascaded with serial port access to the input of Codec1 and the output of Codec2.
-This allows other single or dual codec devices to be cascaded together (up to a limit of eight codec units).

 In both transmit and receive modes, data is transferred at the serial clock (SCLK) rate with the MSB being transferred first.
-Due to the fact that the SPORT of each codec block uses a common serial register for serial input and output, communications between an AD73322 codec and a host processor (DSP engine) must always be initiated by the codecs themselves.
-In this configuration the codecs are described as being in Master mode.
-This ensures that there is no collision between input data and output samples.
+Due to the fact that the SPORT uses a common serial register for serial input and output, communications between an AD73311L codec and a host processor (DSP engine) must always be initiated by the codec itself.
+This ensures that there is no danger of the information being sent to the codec being corrupted by ADC samples being output by the codec.